pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 ## Day 65, Rock Of Bral (Riglan 102, met Riglan on 122 - 6 hours shifted forward)

 We wake up 7am, bright and early.
 Gnog and Deni in one bedroom, Taz in the main room, Fee-Ree and Arxcis in the other bedroom.
 The Rock has rotated more towards the sun - simulated dawn.
-He potters about a while, but there's no way to make tea etc. here so in the end he goes into Deni and Gnog's room and pounces on Gnog's bed, saying "wake up!
+Taz potters about a while, but there's no way to make tea etc. here so in the end he goes into Deni and Gnog's room and pounces on Gnog's bed, saying "wake up!
 Let's get breakfast at the market".

 Gnog goes, "AAAAGH!" and then, "Oh.
 It's you!"